 A Great Gift

-The new facility, which began early construction last week, is set to open December 10th.
+The new facility, which began early construction last week, looks to open within six months.

 “If will be a great gift for North Bay,” says Leblonde.
 “And time there will make a great gift, too!”